sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

 ### Upgrading from Windows 10

 During upgrade, Windows will migrate Bluetooth drivers, applications, and profile packs.
-There is still the ability to check for Windows Update for a more current driver, and install during the upgrade process.
+There is still the ability to check Windows Update for a more current driver, and install during the upgrade process.
 If Bluetooth is not working or missing after upgrade, please file feedback in the Feedback Hub with details of what is happening.
 Users may need to check their hardware manufacturer's or OEM's website to install Windows 10 compatible drivers.

 ### Upgrading from Windows 7, Windows 8, or Windows 8.1

 During upgrade, Windows 10 will not migrate existing Bluetooth drivers, applications, and profile packs.
 During the upgrade process, Windows setup will check Windows Update to download and install a Windows 10 Bluetooth filter driver to re-enable Bluetooth radio functionality with the inbox profile support listed in the table above.
-Users will have to check their hardware manufacturers/OEMs website for updated profile packs if desired.
+Users will have to check their hardware manufacturer's or OEM's website for updated profile packs if desired.

 ## Maintained guidelines from Windows 8.1